caelanjmiller/Genomics-Lab-BIO5488/assignment3/README.txt

 -
 Question 7:
 Utilizing the non-redundant (nr) database ensures that you are not getting multiple hits for the same protein many different times in the same submitted organisms.
 The database has been set up in such a manner that each submitted reference genome/proteome has been

 -
 Question 8:
-{Number of hits}
+I got ~412 putative hits on 500 subject sequences with the BLOSUM62 Scoring Matrix

 -
 Question 9: